-- 1. Formal Complaint - a.
+1. Formal Complaint

+a.
 A Formal Complaint may be filed by a Complainant or by the Title IX Coordinator on behalf of the institution.
-A Formal Complaint may be brought to the attention of the Title IX Coordinator Shelby Serena, 719-549-2210, shelby.serena@csupueblo.edu - b.
+A Formal Complaint may be brought to the attention of the Title IX Coordinator, S.

+Nicole Ferguson, Ph.D., 719-549-2210, nicole.ferguson@csupueblo.edu.

+b.
 CSU Pueblo will investigate the allegations in a formal complaint unless that matter is resolved through the Informal Resolution Process or is otherwise dismissed as stated below.